Visiting in California (CDCR)

 Vending Machines

 Most visiting rooms have vending machines with snacks and drinks.
-The incarcerated person cannot handle money or operate machines — you buy, they eat.
-For many families, sharing a meal from the vending machines is the highlight of the visit.
-Bring coins and $1 bills ($70 max).
+The incarcerated person cannot handle money or operate the machines, so the visitor makes the purchases.
+Bring coins or $1 bills only, up to the limit the institution posts on its visiting page — the maximums vary by prison.

 Photos